Primary and Secondary Traits

 - Lao Tzu

-Somewhat similar in function to the Fortitude ability, Willpower is a gauge of one's mental endurance.
+Somewhat similar in function to the Fortitude trait, Willpower is a gauge of one's mental endurance.
 It is an excellent descriptor of the sheer strength of will and personality one has, detailing such elusive quantities as mental presence and a sense of focus.
 While all mental abilities are used in psychic combat to some extent, one's Willpower determines a large component of their success in such arenas.

 In game terms, Willpower has two practical aspects.
 One is how focused a body can be in the face of adversity, such as intense fear, withstanding pain, or even psychic assault.
 The other is sheer presence, and defines how well the character can impose their will upon others, whether he or she does so in a subtle (leadership, debate skills) or overt (manipulation, intimidation techniques) fashion.

 |2||Readily dominated or (re)programmed by others|